 Thou art god and I am god and all that groks is god.

 Non-mono disclosure: I do not presently have a primary.
 I have multiple infrequent secondaries.
-I am open to either and am also thrilled for nonsexual new friends.
+I'm cool (and experienced) with being casual but I would eventually like to find a new primary.
+I am also thrilled for nonsexual new friends.

 Food: I've got my veggie and meat CSAs set up in New York, but still need to find foodie bars and a favoured specialty shop.

 Former Chicago answer: I get the majority of my food from Farmer Tom's, Cedar Valley Sustainable, and Provenance.
 Honorable mention: Jam, Rootstock, Owen&Engine, Longman&Eagle, Telegraph, The Bristol, the Barrelhouse Flat, and oyster happy hour at Shaw's.

 That's the only thing.

 I take very few sexual partners.
 The ones I do take are usually male-presenting individuals who fit the following descriptions:

 * Slim, fit, and pretty with angular features, a full compliment of hair on top of your head and minimal-to-none on your body.
 See: bltoaster, foolishfromspace, the Warwick University Rowing Team Calendar